Cloak and Dagger (characters): Origin

 Tyrone "Ty" Johnson (Cloak) and Tandy Bowen (Dagger) meet in New York City as runaways.
-Tyrone is a 17-year-old boy from Boston, Massachusetts, with a stutter who ran away from his struggling parents to New York City when his speech impediment prevented him from stopping his friend from being shot by the police, who mistakenly believed he had just robbed a store.
-Tandy is a 16-year-old girl from a privileged upbringing (born in Shaker Heights, Ohio) who ran away because her multi-millionaire mother was too busy with a supermodel career and social life to spend time with her daughter.
-When they meet, Tyrone considers stealing Tandy's purse, but before he can, a thief steals it and Tyrone retrieves it for her.
-Afterwards, they have dinner and quickly become friends.
-When naïve Tandy accepts an offer of shelter from some strange men, wary Tyrone goes along to protect her.
-The two teens are soon forcibly delivered to Simon Marshall, a criminal chemist who's developing a new synthetic heroin for Silvermane and the Maggia with tests on runaway teens that have fatal results.
-Johnson and Bowen somehow survive injections of the drug and they flee.
-During their escape, the drug turns them into super-powered beings.
-Tyrone finds himself engulfed in darkness and seized by a strange hunger that eases in the presence of Tandy who now glows with a brilliant light.
+Tyrone was a 17-year-old boy from Boston, Massachusetts, with a stutter who ran away from his home and his parents to New York City when his speech impediment prevented him from stopping his friend from being shot by the police, who mistakenly believed he had just robbed a store.
+Tandy was a 16-year-old girl from a privileged upbringing (born in Shaker Heights, Ohio) who ran away because her multi-millionaire mother neglected Tandy for her supermodel career and social life and left Tandy feeling alone and unloved because her mother didn't care to spend time with her daughter.
+When they meet both Ty and Tandy felt alone and scared in a place neither of them had ever been before this was until Tyrone leaped into action to pursue a thief that stole Tandy's purse, Tandy would offer to buy dinner and the two would become fast friends.
+When a naïve Tandy accepts an offer of shelter from some strange men, a wary Tyrone goes along to protect her.
+The two teens would end up being forcibly kidnapped delivered to Simon Marshall, a criminal chemist who's developing a new synthetic drug for Silvermane and the Maggia with tests on runaway teens that have fatal results.
+Johnson and Bowen would be the only two runaway teens to somehow survive the drug injections and experimentations and they fled.
+During their escape, the experiment turns them into super-powered beings.
+Tyrone finds himself engulfed in darkness and seized by a strange hunger that eases in the presence Tandy who now burned with a brilliant and scorching light, burning so bright that only the cool energies of Ty's Darkness could temper her light and bring her soul comfort.
 Tyrone tries to hide his shadowy appearance in a makeshift cloak by absorbing Marshall's thugs into his darkness while Tandy strikes them down with daggers of light.
-The two teens dub themselves "Cloak & Dagger", declaring war on drug crime and helping runaway children.
+The two teens dub themselves "Cloak & Dagger", and vowed to protect the innocent making sure that the tragedy that befell them wouldn't happen to another soul.
+Cloak and Dagger created an environment of symbiotic mutualism between themselves, operating and functioning as two halves of a whole that represent balance.
+Their powers changed their body's chemistry in a way that they became dependent on each other for living, Dagger's light burns too bright and needs the cool energies of Cloak's Darkforce to temper her while Cloak's darkness is an abyss of hunger that needs the energy of Lightforce/Lifeforce that only Dagger can provide to be satiated.
+Their codependence at first started as a means of survival, but over time their fondness for each other emerged and it transformed into romance and their form of release.
+They portray unity through dichotomy on various things like; race, powers, upbringings, world views, and more.
 They are aided by local priest Father Delgado and Detective Brigid O'Reilly.